 COVID-19 has dramatically altered the daily routines of families across the nation.
-Households are feeling more crowded, while parents and caregivers are challenged with keeping hands, surfaces and clothing items clean and disinfected.
+Households are feeling more crowded, while parents and caregivers are challenged with keeping hands, surfaces, and clothing items clean and disinfected.
 Now is the time to be aware of safe storage and use of cleaning products around kids.

-In response to the COVID-19 outbreak, many homes are stocking up on cleaning products, creating a potential hazard for young children.
+In response to the COVID-19 outbreak, many homes stocked up on cleaning products, creating a potential hazard for young children.
 It’s easy to leave products designed for regular use, such as hand sanitizer, out on the counter, and to neglect safety measures.

 [ Related: Poison centers both in Washington and around the nation have reported a recent spike in calls for help. ]

 I urge everyone in the Seattle area to pause, look around the house, and take the necessary steps to make your home safer.
-As a Physician Assistant (PA), I know how fast accidents can happen with little ones in the home, especially if they’re quarantined full-time.
+As a Physician Assistant (PA), I know how fast accidents can happen with little ones in the home, especially if they’re home more than usual.

 As an example, a recent survey conducted by the American Cleaning Institute (ACI) revealed more than 67 percent of parents with children under age four said their laundry room is accessible to children.
 Although the laundry room is an essential part of household routines, it can often go overlooked when child-proofing the home.
 ACI’s Packets Up! child safety campaign is dedicated to helping families prevent accidental exposures to cleaning supplies, including liquid laundry packets – and keeping these items safely stored is the key to prevention.

-Take note of these safe habits and cleaning tips to help families prevent the spread of COVID-19:
+Take note of these safe habits and cleaning tips to help families prevent the spread of COVID-19 and other illnesses:

 • After shopping, immediately move laundry packets and cleaning products to their safe storage place upon arrival in your home.
 When purchasing laundry packets and other household cleaners, have them bagged separately and then put them away – up high and out of sight and reach – as soon as you get home.